All Products

 )

-• Export data to OSS over the Amazon S3 protocol.
-In this example, ORDER BY k1 indicates that the returned results are ordered based on the specified value.
-Therefore, even parallel scan is enabled for this request, the data is not concurrently scanned.
+In the same result set, the query result contains ORDER BY k1, which indicates that the returned results are ordered based on the specified value.
+Therefore, even parallel export is enabled for this request, the data is not concurrently exported.
 Sample code:

 SET enable_parallel_outfile = true;